PriyanshiSinghai/Temp_forecasting_RNN_LSTM/README.md

-# Temp_forecasting_RNN_LSTM
+# Temp_forecasting_CNN_LSTM
 A project predicting US temperature using different deep-learning approaches

-# Forecasting Analysis Using CNN, RNN, and LSTM Models
+# Forecasting Analysis Using CNN and LSTM Models

 ## Abstract

-The project utilizes CNN, RNN, and LSTM models to predict future temperature values accurately.
+The project utilizes CNN and LSTM models to predict future temperature values accurately.
 The proposed approach leverages the strengths of deep learning techniques to improve traditional time series forecasting methods.
 The accuracy of the proposed models is compared, and results indicate that LSTM outperforms other models in long-term forecasting, while CNN provides efficient feature extraction.
 The combination of these models enhances forecasting accuracy for real-world applications.

 ## Introduction